MikeAndroulakis/tmdb-movie-list/README.md

 ### 4. Run the App

-Select a device or emulator
-Click ▶ Run in Android Studio
+Select a device or emulator(the application runs on both) Click ▶ Run in Android Studio

 The app launches with a splash screen, then the movie search interface 🎥